hchunhui/.emacs.d/elisp/use-package/README.md

 (use-package eruby-mode
   :custom-face
   (eruby-standard-face ((t (:slant italic)))))

+(use-package example
+  :custom-face
+  (example-1-face ((t (:foreground "LightPink")))) (example-2-face ((t (:foreground "LightGreen"))) face-defspec-spec))

+(use-package zenburn-theme
+  :preface
+  (setq my/zenburn-colors-alist
+        '((fg . "#DCDCCC") (bg . "#1C1C1C") (cyan . "#93E0E3")))
+  :custom-face
+  (region ((t (:background ,(alist-get my/zenburn-colors-alist 'cyan))))) :config
+  (load-theme 'zenburn t))
 ```

 ## Notes about lazy loading

+The keywords `:commands`, et al, provide "triggers" that cause a package to be
+loaded when certain events occur.
+However, if `use-package` cannot determine
+that any trigger has been declared, it will load the package immediately (when
+Emacs is starting up) unless `:defer t` is given.
+The presence of triggers can
+be overridden using `:demand t` to force immediately loading anyway.
+For
+example, `:hook` represents a trigger that fires when the specified hook is
+run.

-In almost all cases you don't need to manually specify `:defer t`.
-This is
+In almost all cases you don't need to manually specify `:defer t`, because
-implied whenever `:bind` or `:mode` or `:interpreter` is used.
-Typically, you
+this is implied whenever `:bind` or `:mode` or `:interpreter` are used.
-only need to specify `:defer` if you know for a fact that some other package
+Typically, you only need to specify `:defer` if you know for a fact that some
-will do something to cause your package to load at the appropriate time, and
+other package will do something to cause your package to load at the
-thus you would like to defer loading even though use-package isn't creating
+appropriate time, and thus you would like to defer loading even though
-any autoloads for you.
+`use-package` has not created any autoloads for you.

 You can override package deferral with the `:demand` keyword.
 Thus, even if
-you use `:bind`, using `:demand` will force loading to occur immediately and
+you use `:bind`, adding `:demand` will force loading to occur immediately and
 not establish an autoload for the bound key.

 ## Information about package loads